sempsei/sempsei/README.md

 # Sempsei

 Take a look at my profile and get to know me a little!
+(IN PROGRESS)

 ## 🚀 About Me